 Many mini and small excavators offer zero or near-zero tail swing, so they can rotate safely without damaging surrounding trees or structures.
 Excavators with zero tail swing are popular for urban or residential work sites.
 However, excavators with zero tail swing typically have a larger footprint and tracks that are wider apart to provide stability while turning.

 Different types of excavators work better on various terrains.
 Tracked excavators offer excellent traction and stability on hilly and soft ground, while wheeled excavators work best on hard and flat surfaces.
 However, the weight of an excavator also impacts how well it performs on specific terrain.

 After accounting for your work site conditions, consider the typical tasks your excavator will need to perform.
-The right size excavator for your company will be able to handle your digging, lifting and hauling needs with ease and efficiency.
+You should pick an excavator size that can handle your digging, lifting and hauling needs without struggle or sacrificing efficiency.
 If purchasing an excavator for long-term use, look at the requirements of past projects to get a sense of your future needs.
 Account for any potential growth, and choose an excavator that will suit your company’s needs for years to come.